thetarnav/vue-glitched-writer/README.md

 import GlitchedWriter from 'vue-glitched-writer'
 ```

-Or use [Skypack](https://www.skypack.dev/view/vue-glitched-writer) to import without need to install the package.
+Or use [Skypack](https://www.skypack.dev/view/vue-glitched-writer) to import without installing the package.

 ```js
 import GlitchedWriter from 'https://cdn.skypack.dev/vue-glitched-writer'